fabiohecht/kafka-bookstore-tutorial/README.md

 ### Data Transformation

-We will use both KSQL and Kafka Streams to consume streaming data from Kafka Topics, transform and aggregate it, and write (produce) them to other Kafka topics.
+We will use both KSQL and Kafka Streams to consume streaming data from Kafka Topics, transform and aggregate it, and write (produce) it to other Kafka topics.

 ### Web UIs